 SolarEdge offer a 25 year warranty on all power optimisers and an industry leading 12 year warranty on all inverters with optional extensions of 20 or 25 years.
 Of course a warranty is only useful if the company is around in the future to support it and SolarEdge is doing very well so this would not be a problem.

 See warranty certificate here

 Wrap up - Summary

-    SolarEdge inverters and optimizers will improve performance slightly over common string inverters but more importantly the SolarEdge system offers the many benefits of individual panel power optimization and monitoring.
-Optimizers offer more flexibility in design and panel layouts especially with complex rooftops or when shading is a concern, in this way optimizers make it possible to add solar to sites which would otherwise have extremely poor performance and would not be suitable using common string inverters.
+SolarEdge inverters and optimisers will improve performance slightly over common string inverters but more importantly the SolarEdge system offers the many benefits of individual panel power optimisation and monitoring.
+Optimisers offer more flexibility in design and panel layouts especially with complex rooftops or when shading is a concern, in this way optimisers make it possible to add solar to sites which would otherwise have extremely poor performance and would not be suitable using common string inverters.
 However very small systems (less than 7 modules) with shading issues are generally not compatible with the solarEdge system.

 Although the initial setup time and installation cost is slightly higher compared to string inverter systems the wide range of benefits including shade tolerance, layout flexibility, easy system trouble shooting, simplicity in finding/replacing faulty panels, PID detection, easier warranty claims, and panel level optimisation and monitoring over the 25+ year life of a system will no doubt make life much easier for both installers and customers alike.

 The low reported failure rate, 12 year inverter warranty and 25 year optimiser warranty makes it's easy to see why SolarEdge optimised systems are surging in popularity around the world.